About

 What is Medical Humanities?

-Medical Humanities offers interdisciplinary courses open to undergraduates, nursing/health studies, and medical students as well as a minor in the College of Arts and Sciences.
-Students who pursue this minor engage with invested Georgetown faculty and the greater DC community to deepen their interests within health education, research, and scholarship in the humanities and social sciences.
-We sponsor a research mentorship and fellowship program for graduate, medical and undergraduate students.
-We also host numerous events across campus and in DC in collaboration with the Georgetown Howard Center for Medical Humanities and Health Justice.
+Medical Humanities offers interdisciplinary courses across multiple programs: undergraduate, graduate, and medical education, including a dedicated component within the GUSOM Journeys curriculum during the second year.
+We offer a minor in the College of Arts and Sciences, where students engage with invested Georgetown faculty and the greater DC community to deepen their understanding of health through humanities and social sciences perspectives.
+Our initiative sponsors research mentorships and fellowships for students at all levels, and hosts events across campus and throughout DC in partnership with the Georgetown Howard Center for Medical Humanities and Health Justice.

-Medical Humanities Minor
+The Medical Humanities Minor

 Our Collaborators